 Banding of piles

-This leaflet gives you information about the banding of your piles, what to expect after the banding and what to look for.
-It will also give you information on how to stop the piles returning.
+This page gives you information about the banding of your piles, what to expect after the procedure and the possible complications.
+It also gives you information about how to stop the piles returning.

 What are piles (haemorrhoids)?